Library Hub FAQ

 Who can access the Library Hub Cataloguing service?

-The Library Hub Cataloguing service is available to current Library Hub contributors.
+The Library Hub Cataloguing service is available to current Library Hub contributors and Jisc members.

 What cataloguing interfaces are available?